pibooth/pibooth/docs/config.rst

     # Orientation of the final image ('auto', 'portrait' or 'landscape')
     orientation = auto

+    # Effect applied to the captures (a list of quoted names can be given)
+    effect = none

     # Main text displayed
     footer_text1 = Footer 1